BLAM-Lab-Projects/Good-Practices/README.md

 The goal, I think, should be that each project can be completely run, from start to finish, using only files provided in the repo.

+Similar projects (eg. All flavors of the Kinereach) should probably be maintained as separate branches, rather than multiple separate projects.

 ##Links
 ###Cheatsheet
 https://training.github.com/kit/downloads/github-git-cheat-sheet.pdf